 The French are the only masters on board!...

-PARIS (Reuters) - Nearly six out of ten French people are in favor of continuing the movement against pension reform even after the probable adoption of the text in the Senate, according to a BVA-Absoluce poll for Les Echos and France Info.
+PARIS (Reuters) - Nearly six out of ten French people support continuing the movement against pension reform even after the likely adoption of the text in the Senate, according to a BVA-Absoluce poll for Les Echos and France Info.

 They are 40% to think the opposite and 1% do not decide.

-Furthermore, 62% of respondents ask President Nicolas Sarkozy to take a break from reforms and more than two thirds (68%) consider the economic policy pursued by the government "bad".
+Furthermore, 62% of those surveyed are asking President Nicolas Sarkozy to pause reforms and more than two-thirds (68%) consider the economic policy pursued by the government to be "bad".

 The survey was conducted by telephone on October 15 and 16 among 1.005 people aged 15 and over.